 Bringing Members and Partners Together

-The NLC Capstone Challenge Series is a program designed to connect our Capstone and Enterprise partners with the motivated local leaders to create solutions for member needs.
+The NLC Capstone Challenge Series is a program designed to connect our Capstone and Enterprise partners with motivated local leaders to create solutions for members’ needs.

-In this program, member cities are matched with strategic partners to work together on a project.
-This program spans eight months, kicking off in early June and culminating with an event in early 2024, where each working group will share the outcomes of their projects.
+Now in its fourth year, this program matches NLC member cities with NLC strategic partners to collaborate on a project to address a challenge in the respective city.
+This program spans six months, kicking off in early June and culminating with an event in early 2025, where each working group will share the outcomes of their projects.
 The most innovative and impactful project will be recognized with an award.
 There is no cost to the municipality to participate in this program.

 Program Details